-I am often asked why it is we are pursuing the DoD 5015.2 certification when it doesn’t fit with the modern reality of records and information management.
-The answer is quite simple.
-It does fit, but it has always been implemented poorly.
+I am often asked why we've worked to achieve DoD 5015.2 certification when it doesn’t fit with the modern reality of records and information management.
+My answer is quite simple: it does fit, it has just always been implemented poorly.

 SharePoint has come a long way since its inception and now outshines its other enterprise content management (ECM) system counterparts by a wide margin.
 However, it has always lacked a certain degree of credibility when it comes to records management.
-We at Collabware have worked hard to beef up SharePoint and fill its records management gaps so that it can meet all enterprise records management requirements, but the DoD certification for records management has always been looming overhead.
+We at Collabware have worked hard to beef up SharePoint and fill its records management gaps so that it can meet all enterprise records management requirements for end user success, but the DoD certification for records management has always been looming overhead.

 There have also been some attempts to retrofit SharePoint with poorly thought out DoD certified add-ons.
 These disastrous attempts have led to people believing that having SharePoint meet the DoD standard results in a software user experience that most people wouldn’t want to inflict on their worst enemy.

 Our team at Collabware has been working hard these last couple of years to re-envision the fundamentals of records management software and how it should operate in the era of modern information management.
-We call this Intelligent ECM (#intelligentecm).
-The goal of Intelligent ECM is to produce software that not only helps organizations meet their legislative and regulatory records management requirements, but also increases the overall performance of the organization itself.
+We call this Intelligent ECM (#IntelligentECM).
+The goal of Intelligent ECM is to produce software that not only helps organizations meet their legislative and regulatory records management requirements, but also increases overall performance of the organization itself and ensures a positive end user experience.
+At the root of it all, the success of everyday users is our success.
 To achieve this goal we rely on a high degree of intelligent automation, which is also key to implementing the DoD certification requirements in a highly usable manner.

 We don’t believe that the DoD certification requirements are any more, or any less archaic than any other requirements we have encountered.
 However, we do acknowledge a certain level of creativity and innovation is required to meet those requirements while still adhering to our simple, seamless, and transparent design principles.
-Our product, Collabware CLM, is now in the final stages of DoD certification and we look forward to unveiling a DoD certified version of our software this year.
-Keep an eye on this blog over the next few months as we provide feature previews of some of our DoD certification innovation.
+Our product, Collabware CLM, is DoD-certified for compliant records management within SharePoint on-premise.